-Clockwise from left: The new Hazleton LaunchBox serves as a venue for educational programs designed to serve the Hispanic community; A bilingual workshop held at Lackawanna College helped determine integration initiative priorities; First place winners of the high-school fall entrepreneurship program Pitch Contest, Jaquira Morales (center) and Jamile Nader (right), with Krista Schneider, Executive Director of the Alliance and program instructor.
+Clockwise from left: The new Hazleton LaunchBox serves as a venue for educational programs designed to serve the Hispanic community; A bilingual workshop held at Lackawanna College helped determine integration initiative priorities; Hazleton on the Rise program flyer.

 During the past two decades the City of Hazleton, with a population of 25,000, has transitioned to a majority-minority community with the highest rate of increase in Hispanic immigration in the state (less than 5% in 2000 to nearly 60% today).